DRIVER-EU/test-bed-design/doc/test-bed-description.md

 Note, though, that the [adapters](#adapters) connect to the CIS as well as the CSS, so there is no difference between them.

+In rare cases, the CSS may be replaced, or extended, by one of the existing simulation standards such as HLA or DIS, that are especially popular in the Defence sector.
+Please refer to Chapter 4 to learn more about this.

 ### Gateways and Validation Services

 Even while using well defined messages based on [Apache AVRO](https://avro.apache.org), it is certain that not all solutions and simulators speak each other's 'language'.
 Like in Europe, as not everyone is speaking Esperanto or English and there is a need for translators, in the Test-bed we need *gateways* to translate one topic's message to another.
 Examples are not only translating one message format to another, but for example to translate: